 You can change the size of the PiP by dragging the bottom right corner of it.
 You can change the shape of the PiP window Options ➝ Picture-in-Picture Shape, or by right-clicking or control-clicking on the PiP window.
 Shape options include a rectangle, square or circle.

 If you don’t see the Camera Effects window on the screen, click the button in the top-right corner of the Main Window to show it.

 The Camera Effects window is where you can control Ecamm Live’s Green Screen feature.
 Also called chroma key, the green screen feature will replace any green background with a provided image file.
-It can also be used in transparent mode, to remove the background entirely when appearing a picture-in-picture mode in Video File mode or Screenshare mode.
+It can also be used in transparent mode, to remove the background entirely when using picture-in-picture mode.

 To begin using Green Screen, you’ll need to do some set-up.
 First, you’ll need a green smooth background.
 This could be a green-painted wall, a muslin photography backdrop, or a pop-up screen.
 Note that most webcams have a very wide-angle lens, so a wider-than-expected backdrop is usually required to fill the camera frame.
 The wide angle can be avoided by using a Canon DSLR rather than a webcam.

 You’ll also need to ensure that you have excellent lighting with no shadows or glare in order fo the Green Screen effect to look good.
 You should be well lit from all angles, and the backdrop should also be well lit.

 Once you are set up, turn on the Green Screen feature using the Green Screen checkbox.
 Then select an image by clicking Select Image.
 Finally, adjust the Fade Level slider until the background is revealed.
 If you see a sparkle or fringe effect, you may need to adjust lighting.

 There are a few other options in the Green Screen settings: